ABOUT US

 Leadership Changes

 In December 2016, the company announced Dr. Christian Thun as Chief Executive Officer of European DataWarehouse.
-Prior to joining EDW, Dr. Thun worked at Moody’s Analytics for almost 14 years.
+Prior to joining ED, Dr. Thun worked at Moody’s Analytics for almost 14 years.
 In the early stage of his career, Mr. Thun was a team leader at the risk consulting firm Baetge & Partner (an OliverWyman affiliate) and also worked in structured finance for Dresdner Bank in Frankfurt and London.

 2016